humdrum-tools/vhv-documentation/myvhv/svg_notes/index.md

 </g>
 ```

-The MEI attribute `type="qon-12 qoff-25_2 b40-146"` has been transformed into
+The MEI attribute
+`type="qon-12 qoff-25_2 pname-g acc-s oct-3 b40c-26 b12c-7"`
-the SVG attribute `class="note qon-12 qoff-25_2 b40-146"`, preserving basic
+has been transformed into the SVG attribute
+`class="qon-12 qoff-25_2 pname-g acc-s oct-3 b40c-26 b12c-7"`,
-pitch and rhythm information about the note within the image.
+preserving basic pitch and rhythm information about the note within the image.

 ## Coloring notes by pitch-class ##